dgroomes/typescript-playground/README.md

     * Interestingly, there are TSConfig *base files*.
 I didn't know about that before.
 For example, [@tsconfig/node16](https://www.npmjs.com/package/@tsconfig/node16).
       It's intriguing, but it's community-driven and not driven by the TypeScript and there aren't explanations for the configurations.
 I'm not sure if I want to create a dependency relationship on this.
 I might prefer copy and paste.
-      Update: I'm confused, the TSConfig base I used (``) uses the value "es2022" for "lib" and that isn't even listed as a value in the official TSConfig docs.
+      Update: I'm confused, the TSConfig base I used uses the value "es2022" for "lib" and that isn't even listed as a value in the official TSConfig docs.
 It goes up to "es2021" which maybe that needs updating, but still, I'll stick with official guidance for configuration that I don't have a reason to change.
 Usefully, Intellij is highlighting the value with a warning.
-Update again: ah the official TypeScript docs for `lib` even admin "This list may be out of date"!
+Update again: ah the official TypeScript docs for `lib` even admits "This list may be out of date"!
       Ok that's fair TypeScript team.
 Point to you TSConfig base community.